Disney Plus: Everything we know about Disney's Netflix rival

 What's the Disney streaming service?

-The Disney Plus streaming service will be a competitor to video streaming services such as Netflix.
-It's free of advertising, and customers pay a monthly fee to access a vast library of Disney's and Fox's legacy content as well as new, exclusive TV shows, movies and documentaries.
+The Disney Plus streaming service will be a competitor to video streaming services such as Netflix, HBO Now and -- later this year -- Apple TV Plus.
+It's a paid subscription without any advertising, and it gives customers access a vast library of Disney's and Fox's legacy content as well as new, exclusive TV shows, movies and documentaries.

-Disney's other streaming services -- Hulu and sports-focused ESPN Plus -- will run on the same tech platform so you can subscribe to them with the same password and credit card info.
+Disney wants its other streaming services -- Hulu and sports-focused ESPN Plus -- to run on the same tech platform so you can subscribe to them with the same password and credit card info.
 Disney plans for all three to be individual subscriptions, but it said it's likely to bundle them at a discount.

 Hulu will be where Disney streams more adult-oriented fare.
 For example, Hulu is where a new Marvel collection of grown-up animated series will stream, and it's likely where Deadpool-like content will live now that Disney owns Fox.
 Hulu will continue to stream content from three of the broadcast networks and its own original series, like The Handmaid's Tale and Castle Rock.
 (ESPN Plus will, clearly, focus on sports.)